mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 # Select Big Region of Interest Command

 These commands are responsible for selecting "big" regions of interest.
-By "big" we refer to things like "if condition" or "assignment right" in contrast to say the first entry of a dictionary, though we will see later, by means of subindexes we can select [smaller stuff!](./SubIndexes.md)
+By "big" we refer to things like "if condition" or "assignment right" in contrast to say the first entry of a dictionary, though we will see later, by means of subindexes we can select [smaller stuff!](./SubIndexing.md)

 ![](./gif/big2.gif)

 Regarding the available big regions of interest, you can find more details [below](#Selectable) , but I hope most of them are sufficiently self-explanatory.
-Now before any reason you do not like the names I have given, you can always customize as you see fit.
+Now if for any reason you do not like the names I have given, you can always customize as you see fit.
 Remember only change the spoken part, that is the key of each key value pair , so as not to break the plug-in backened!